 Brynne Rebele-Henry’s poetry, fiction, and nonfiction have appeared in such journals as Prairie Schooner, Denver Quarterly, jubilat, Fiction International, Rookie, and So to

-, among other places.
+Speak, among other places.
 Her writing has won numerous awards, including the 2015 Louise Louis/Emily F. Bourne Poetry Award from the Poetry Society of America, the

 2016 Adroit Prize for Prose, and a 2017 Glenna Luschei Award from Prairie Schooner.
 Her first book Fleshgraphs appeared with Nightboat Books in 2016.
 Her second book,